Artificial Intelligence Meets Security (AIMS) Annual Retreat (15-17 July 2026, Germany)

 The retreat includes a research poster session.

 We have scheduled three 45-minute sessions.
-PhD students will present in one session and attend the others as audience members.
-Senior Researchers and Security Authority Participants are invited to provide feedback and engage in discussion.
+Gratuate students will each present a poster in one session and then attend the other sessions as audience members.
+Senior researchers and security authority participants are invited to provide feedback and engage in discussion; they are not required to submit posters.

 When registering, please provide: